Experimental study of turbulent thermal diffusion of inertial particles in a convective turbulence forced by oscillating grids: Experimental setup

 We use a custom-made acoustic feeding device for injecting particles into the flow comprising an acrylic glass chamber with a size of 9 $\times$ 9 $\times$ 4 cm$^3$.
 Two plastic slabs inside the chamber are used as air guides to achieve optimal flow with entrained particles.
 Particle dispensation zone (a disk of 25 mm diameter and 5 mm thickness) is located at the bottom of the chamber.
 A standard woofer (oval 2 $\times$ 3.5") at a frequency of 220 Hz sways a latex membrane on which particles are loaded.
 A cylindrical cavity is used to contain the particles on the latex membrane.
 The batch of particles on the membrane should roughly fill the cavity.
 When the membrane vibrates, particles are entrained into air.
 Particle feeding device has a pressurized air inlet with bellows having a 8 mm diameter tube with standard quick release connector.
 The entrained particles leave the chamber with a stream of air through the outlet.

+Submicron particles (0.7 $\mu$m) are used as tracer particles for the PIV measurements of the velocity field.
+In separate experiments, submicron particles (0.7 $\mu$m) are used to study turbulent thermal diffusion of noninertial particles.
+On the other hand, larger particles (10 $\mu$m) are used in separate experiments to study turbulent thermal diffusion of inertial particles.
+Particles do not affect the fluid flow because the mass-loading parameter is small ($m_{\rm p} n \ll \rho$).
+The particles are injected in the chamber in different locations and directions (2 inlets are on the upper wall and 2 inlets are on the bottom wall of the chamber), to spread the particles uniformly in the flow domain.

-The measurement technique and data processing procedure described in this section are similar to those used by us in various experiments with turbulent convection \cite{BEKR09,EEKR11,BELR20,SKRL22,EKRL23} and stably stratified turbulence \cite{EEKR13,CEKR14,EKRL22}.
-In addition, the similar measurement technique and data processing procedure in the experiments have been performed previously by us to investigate the phenomenon of turbulent thermal diffusion in a homogeneous turbulence \cite{BEE04,EEKR04,EEKR06a,AEKR17}, mixing of particles in inhomogeneous turbulence \cite{EHSR09,EKRL22,EKRL23}, as well as for study of small-scale particle clustering \cite{EKR10}.
+The measurement technique and data processing procedure described in this section are similar to those used by us in various experiments with turbulent convection \cite{BEKR09,EEKR11,BELR20,SKRL22,EKRL23} and stably stratified turbulence \cite{EEKR13,CEKR14,EKRL22}, in the experiments to study turbulent thermal diffusion of noninertial particles in a homogeneous turbulence \cite{BEE04,EEKR04,EEKR06a,AEKR17}, mixing of particles in inhomogeneous turbulence \cite{EHSR09,EKRL22,EKRL23}, as well as for investigation of small-scale particle clustering \cite{EKR10}.

+The reliability of the experimental measurements has been assessed by considering the main sources of uncertainty associated with the velocity, temperature, and particle number density fields.
+The velocity field was obtained using the PIV system, and its quality has been evaluated using the standard $Q$ factor criterion, defined as the ratio between the primary and secondary peaks of the cross-correlation function \cite{AD91,RWK07,W00}.
+The spatially averaged $Q$ factor was found to be approximately 1.6 or higher across the dataset, indicating reliable cross-correlation and sufficient signal-to-noise ratio for accurate velocity estimation.
+In addition, standard validation procedures have been applied to remove spurious vectors and ensure the robustness of the velocity field.
+Since key quantities such as the Reynolds number and integral length scales are derived from the velocity field, the demonstrated quality of the PIV data supports the reliability of all subsequent analyses.

+The temperature field has been measured using an array of thermocouples.
+The uncertainty in the temperature measurements is estimated to be of the order of $ \pm 0.1$--$0.3$ K, based on sensor accuracy and measurement conditions.
+As the analysis is based on time-averaged temperature fields, random noise is significantly reduced.
+While small uncertainties may arise from spatial positioning and interpolation, particularly in regions with strong gradients, these effects are minor compared to the overall temperature variations across the domain and do not affect the observed trends.

+The particle number density is determined from the ratio of the mean scattered light intensities in the non-isothermal and isothermal cases, based on frame-averaged CCD images.
+The total uncertainty in the particle number density is evaluated using first-order error propagation (the $\delta$ method), accounting for the independent contributions of both measurements \cite{BR03}.
+The resulting characteristic uncertainty in the particle number density measurements varies from $4 \%$ to $8 \%$ (95 $\%$ confidence interval), indicating a satisfactory level of experimental accuracy.
+Overall, the combined uncertainties in the velocity, temperature, and particle number density measurements are small relative to the observed variations in the flow and do not affect the main conclusions of the study.